jedisct1/libsodium-doc/libsodium_users/README.md

 * [libsodium-UE4](https://github.com/maxenko/libsodium-ue4): An easy to use
   cryptography plugin for Unreal Engine 4 based on libsodium.
 * [minisign-net](https://github.com/bitbeans/minisign-net): .NET library to
-  handle and create minisign signatures.
+  handle and create Minisign signatures.
 * [neuropil](https://www.neuropil.org/): An IoT secure messaging library with end-to-end encryption written in C and using libsodium.
 * [pgsodium](https://github.com/michelp/pgsodium): Postgres extension wrapper